mgoellnitz/trackdown/README.md

 in the config file where hash of a commit can be appended to for a valid link for that commit.

+It TrackDown discovers common GIT services it tries to automatically discover the correct prefix für URLs pointing to single commits.

 ## Username for assignments

 To allow to work with the user assignment of tickets, the name as used in the